SrSyntaxAT/FarmingWorld/README.md

 "farmWorlds": [                         # A list of all farm worlds.
   {
     "name": "FarmWorld",                # Farm world name
+    "permission": null,                 # Permission needed to teleport to the farm world.
     "cooldown": 1800,                   # How long the player has to wait in seconds before being allowed to teleport again.
     "timer": 43200,                     # The time in minutes until the farm world is reset.
     "environment": "NORMAL",            # World type with which the farm world should be created.
+    "generator": null,                  # Which generator to use to generate the world.
     "border": {
       "size": 10000,
       "centerX": 0,